rossconf/rossconf.io/README.md

   * [Ruby](https://www.ruby-lang.org/) and [Bundler](http://bundler.io/)
   * [Bower](http://bower.io/)

-This site is built with [middleman](http://middlemanapp.com) To run a local server that watches for changes from your command line
+This site is built with [middleman](http://middlemanapp.com).
+To run a local server that watches for changes from your command line, run:

 ```
 $ bundle install